RADIUS Authentication with Google Apps

 - select Mail, select your device, and click GENERATE

 - a new app password will be generated and displayed.
-This password can be used for authentication to your WiFi network.
+This password (without spaces) can be used for authentication to your WiFi network.